This article aims to establish the difference between Heptane and N-heptane and explore their various uses in the chemical industry.

 What Are The Similarities And Differences Between Heptane And N-Heptane?

 Both molecules have various uses in manufacturing industries.
-For instance, both are used as solvents in vegetable oil extraction, fuel in camping stoves, laboratory reagents, and fingerprints processing.
+For instance, both are used as solvents in vegetable oil extraction, fuel in camping stoves, laboratory reagents, and fingerprint processing.

 However, n-Heptane is pure and used in pharmaceutical industries and laboratories that require precise control of chemical variables.
 In addition, n-Heptane has a zero rating on the octane scale and determines engine fuel quality.